Davide Lewton Brain

 Davide Lewton Brain (born 23 December 1998) is a Monégasque figure skater who competes in men's singles.
-He is the 2019 Coupe du Printemps silver medalist and two-time Monégasque national champion (2018, 2019).
+He is a multiple-time Monégasque national champion and has represented Monaco at the European and World Figure Skating Championships.
+He was the first alternate for the men's singles event at the 2026 Winter Olympic Games.

 In 2024, Lewton Brain became the first Monégasque figure skater to qualify for the World Championships.

 Personal life

-Lewton Brain was born on 23 December 1998 in Nice, France.
-He studied marketing at INSEEC Business School, graduating in 2022.
+Lewton Brain was born on 23 December 1998 in Nice, France, and was raised in Monaco until the age of 15.
+He studied marketing at INSEEC Business School, earning a master's degree in 2022.

+His father, Peter Lewton-Brain, danced professionally with the National Ballet of Portugal and Les Ballets de Monte-Carlo before becoming an osteopath specializing in movement sciences and earning a PhD focused on performance health and rehabilitation for dancers.
+His mother, Paola Cantalupo, trained at the Teatro alla Scala in Milan and became a principal dancer (Étoile) with Les Ballets de Monte-Carlo, performing leading roles in both classical and contemporary repertoires.
+After retiring from the stage, she was appointed Artistic and Pedagogical Director of the École Supérieure de Danse de Cannes Rosella Hightower.

 Career

 Early career

 Lewton Brain began skating in 2008 at the age of nine.
 Initially attracted to playing hockey, he decided to switch to figure skating after watching videos of Philippe Candeloro competing.
 At the age of fifteen, Lewton Brain moved from his hometown of Monaco to Annecy to be coached by Didier Lucine, Claudie Lucine, and Sophie Golaz.
 He has always competed internationally for Monaco.

 As a junior skater, Lewton Brain competed at the 2017 and 2018 World Junior Championships, finishing forty-third and thirty-second, respectively.
 He also made his European Championship debut in 2018, where he finished thirty-first.